theborg3of5/AppendToTitle/README.md

 # AppendToTitle
-Chrome extension to append specific, configurable strings to sites.
+Chrome extension to append specific, configurable strings to the title of the tab based on the URL.